msteenhagen/mds-article/README.md

 * `\email{...}`: override default email

 * `\authorblock{...}`: override default author & affiliation (useful for multi-authored papers).
-Value passed to command is the content of a standard LaTeX `tabbing` environment that specifies the layout of authors & affiliations, e.g.:
+Value passed is the content of a standard LaTeX `tabbing` environment that specifies the layout of authors & affiliations, e.g.:

 ```latex
 \authorblock{